Explorer Post 1010 has four engineering projects.

 - requires the students to build and fly a mid-size quad-copter through a competition course in a limited time.

-A team is limited to 8 members, who must complete an on-line training session from the
+A team is limited to 10 members, who must complete an on-line training session from the

 Academy of Model Aeronautics (AMA).

-We practice our operations at the Red Gate Park.
+We practice our operations locally.

-If selected, we will participate in the national competition in August.
+If selected, we will participate in the national competition in August

 We have had a team in the program since 2016.
 We have done very well in